Latest Analysis

 China's solid-state battery standard is all about V2G, not range

-China is standardizing solid-state EV batteries with BYD starting production as soon as 2027.
+China is standardising solid-state EV batteries with BYD starting production as soon as 2027.
 This is about unlocking the economics of full scale grid integration of EV batteries.

 Australia's battery build-out has crossed the Rubicon